 Previously, Zoho lacked a true LMS solution in its arsenal of applications.
-Sure, you could create manuals in Zoho Connect or limited courses in Zoho People but that was about the extent of training offered.
-After much anticipation, Zoho recently released Zoho Learn, a dedicated LMS cloud-based platform.
+Sure, you could create manuals in Zoho Connect or limited courses in Zoho People, but that was about the extent of training offered.
+After much anticipation, Zoho Launched Zoho Learn, a dedicated LMS cloud-based platform included with Zoho One.

 Zoho Learn is a learning management platform that helps your team gain and retain knowledge.
 You can create manuals, articles, quizzes, collaboration spaces, courses, and reports for training your employees or others.
 For being a brand new LMS platform, this cloud-based application was ready for prime time right from launch.
 Let’s navigate through Zoho Learn together and take a look at some of its features:

 Knowledge: Building Manuals and Articles